A BASIC GUIDE TO STEEPING TEA

 Measure the tea.

 The general recommendation is 1 rounded teaspoon per 8 oz of water, but keep in mind the kind of tea leaves you're steeping.
-For very fine particle tea a level teaspoon will be enough, but for bulky leafy tea you should use a heaping teaspoon.
+For very fine particle tea a level teaspoon will be enough, but for bulky leafy tea you should use a big pinch.

 After making a cup or two you'll get the hang of it!